kevinpt/opbasm/doc/rst/language.rst

 table
 ~~~~~

 Available on PicoBlaze-6 only.
-This directive creates a data array.
+The ``table`` directive creates a data array.
 It must be used in conjunction with the `load&return`_ or `outputk`_ instructions.
 When a table name is an argument to these instructions they are expanded into multiple instructions with each byte as their literal operand.

 ======================================= ==================================== ================================
 Format                                  Example                              Result